mahesararslan/CashWave/README.md

 ## Usage
 1. Open your browser and navigate to `http://localhost:5173`.
 2. Sign up for a new account or sign in with an existing one.
-3. Use the dashboard to check your balance and transfer money to other users.
+3. Use the dashboard to check your balance, transfer money to other users, and view your transaction history.